Prostate Cancer surgery is not accurate enough

 Prostate cancer (PCa) is the fourth most common cancer in both sexes combined and the second most common cancer in men.
 In Sweden PCa is the most common cancer disease among all, and 9678 men were diagnosed with PCa in 2013 (Cancerfonden).
 In 2012, 1.1 million men worldwide were diagnosed with prostate cancer and 307 000 estimated deaths in 2012.
 The most prevalent curative treatment for PCa is radical prostatectomy (RP).
 In Europe, RP made up 59 % of the curative treatments in 2000 and in the USA about 70 000 men were offered RP in 2003.
 1880 surgical treatments for Prostate cancer is conducted per year in Sweden, 10-20 % of these need chemotherapy afterwards due to that all cancer tissue was not removed.

-Our instrument combines two sensor methods into one small probe combining a resonance sensor with a Raman spectroscope, that rapidly can scan the prostate surface during surgery and give the surgeon correct information about correct removal of all cancer tissue. .
+A real-time instrument to increase precision that combines two sensor methods into one small probe, combining a resonance sensor with a Raman spectroscope.
+The Instrument can rapidly scan the prostate surface during surgery and give the surgeon correct information about correct removal of all cancer tissue.

 The instrument will during surgery give information about the localization of suspected cancer tumors by measuring the tissue hardness in prostate and define the molecular content by an optical Raman spectrum.
 This will give the surgeon the extra information needed to securely remove all tumor cells resulting in an efficient and more accurate removal than before.
 We will with our instrument reduce the risk of cancer relapse after surgical treatment that will save suffering and substantial cost.

 The methods in clinical use today like ultrasound, MRI and histopathology are inexact and/or very expensive, and furthermore cannot be used during surgery, i.e. no method can give rapid information at surgical site.